willmeierart/next-apollo-schema-stitching/notepad.md

     [] get working with indirect search (markers)
     [] check out potential for styling (esp america border) [] figure out multi-endpoint apollo thing (schema-stitching?)
+  [] figure out how to bind 'region' (or derive it from data) to each location [] start working on binding functions to real data, graphcms

 ## nuances of locations section